avrland/polishNewsTitleDatabase/README.md

  newsTags = [ "swiat", "koronawirus", "pis", "polska", "sport", "apple", "samsung", "technologia", "COVID-19", "amazon", "wojna", "google", "gospodarka", "chiny", "rozrywka", "nauka"]
 ```
 * Feel free to try how does it works in [Google Colab](https://colab.research.google.com/github/avrland/polishNewsTitleDatabase/blob/main/GoogleNews_scrapper_to_textfile.ipynb).
 It containts fully explaination how does it works.
+* You can also try 'some stats' section in [Google Colab](https://github.com/avrland/polishNewsTitleDatabase/blob/main/Stats_and_visualization.ipynb)